Hyde-hp/Hyde-hp/README.md

 PLS INT

-=> ♡When you are sociable and don't suffer from any of the above INT, I hope u can be my friend i want a friend who can sit with me while playing.♡
+=> ♡When you are sociable and don't suffer from any of the above DNI, I hope u can be my friend i want a friend who can sit with me while playing.♡

 OTP Please marry me if we are in the same ship <3333